IvAn190/SerialPortSimulator/README.md

 ## Overview

-A tool just for simulate Serial Port COMx, to send data from that virtual port and get it from another application/script.
+A tool to send data with a COM port.
+Using com0com library.

+## Requerements

+- com0com library.